ecmwf/earthkit-data/docs/source/concepts/config.rst

 Accessing configuration options
 --------------------------------

-The earthkit-data configuration can be accessed using the python API:
+The earthkit-data configuration can be accessed using the Python API:

 .. literalinclude:: include/config-get.py